-Based on Man-made Conventions for Printed Words
+Man-Made Conventions for Printed Words

-Lots of attention and instructional time is allotted to marking vowel and consonant letters within a word to determine where to break a word into syllables based on its visual patterns.
+A great deal of attention and instructional time is allotted to marking vowel and consonant letters within a word to determine where to break a word into syllables based on its visual patterns.

-Based on Biologically-inherent Syllable Separations of Spoken Language
+Biologically-inherent Syllable Separations of Spoken Language

-Focus of instruction for syllables is based on direct mapping of spoken syllables with their corresponding letters; words are broken into syllables based on inborn syllable separations of spoken language.
+The focus of instruction for syllables is based on direct mapping of spoken syllables with their corresponding letters; words are broken into syllables based on inborn syllable separations of spoken language.

-Introduced, practiced, and assessed separately as whole words.
+Sight words are introduced, practiced, and assessed separately as whole words.

-Layered within lessons to fully connect the spelling of a word with its sounds and meaning.
+Irregularly spelled words are layered within lessons to fully connect the spelling of a word with its sounds and meaning.

 Practice with decoding nonsense words.